jaisonvj/wsl/Gitlab-CICD.md

 ## 52. Monorepo Demo - 3 Deploy Services
 * create a generic docker compose file
 * $SSH_PRIVATE_KEY is set to global variable
+* **Networking in Docker Compose:**
+* By default, Docker Compose sets up a single network for your app
+* all services listen in the compose file joind the default network.
+* to see all network in docker do, $docker network ls
+* Compose cretes a new docker network on every docker-compose up.
+* by default: the network name is based on the name of the directory the compose file resides. i.e <project-name>_default
+* COMPOSE_PROJECT_NAME=$MICRO_SERVICE  will overwrite both network and container prefix.
+* we our container in different network they cannot talk to each other.
+* we want all 3 container in same network, it can be done by overwritting the name of network that docker compose creates.
+* it can we do this by network attribute in docker compose.
+* In network micro_service will replace only _default part.
+* To replace prefix use name attribute under micro_service.
+* default driver used by docker compose is bridge we can use same thing.
+* Instead of creating an own network, Compose looks for a the defined network(created by command) and joins the containers in that defined network
 * **docker-compose.yaml**
 ```yml
 version: "3.3"